Exlll/ConfigLib/README.md

   canonical constructor is called.
 * The `update` method is a combination of `load` and `save` and the method you'd usually want to
-  use: it takes care of creating the configuration file if it does not exist and otherwise updates it to reflect changes to (the fields or components of) the configuration type.
+  use: it takes care of creating the configuration file if it does not exist and otherwise updates it to reflect changes to (the configuration elements of) the configuration type.

 <details>
  <summary>Example of <code>update</code> behavior when configuration file exists</summary>